 When a = b, we have a symmetric design.
-As $\lambda$ has to be an integer, the space of admissible solutions can be considerably reduced for some design.
-For example, the following constraints: r = 4, t = 4, b = 8, and k = 2, are not possible for a BIB.
+As λ has to be an integer, the space of admissible solutions can be considerably reduced for some design.
+For example, the following constraints: r = 4, t = 4, b = 8, and k = 2, are not possible for a BIB.1 gives the correct treatment effect, adjusted for the blocking factor.